Skip to main content Skip to footer

 Partners and funding

-The project is funded by the European Union through the European Instrument for Democracy and Human Rights (EIDHR).
-The project is implemented by a consortium of four organisations:
+The project was funded by the European Union through the European Instrument for Democracy and Human Rights (EIDHR).
+The project was implemented by a consortium of four organisations:

 Nepalin EU-rahoitteisen ihmisoikeushankkeen logo, jossa kaikkien järjestökumppaneiden logot.